-Employers and employees need to have a clear idea of the risk management process in place.
+Employers and employees need to have a clear understanding of the risk management process in place.
 Risk management frameworks need to be identified, analysed, and revised from time to time.
 Appropriate documentation of its planning and implementation is required for a zero tolerance of risks to be in effect.
 This ensures a safe working environment and the well-being of all its workers.
-The following points are some ways you should adopt to eliminate and control potential risks to your workforce.
+You should adopt the following points, to eliminate and control potential risks to your workforce:

-4) Decide what needs to be done to control or eliminate the risk.
-You should always try to remove the problem by using a different process or changing the way the job is done.
+4. Decide what actions need to be taken, to control or eliminate the risk.
+You should always try to remove the problem by using a different process or changing the way the job is completed.
 If the hazard can’t be eliminated, then measures to minimise the risks such as providing personal protective equipment or enclosing or isolating the hazard, must be taken into consideration.

 5. Maintain records of incidents and regulations you need to put in place and those you have already implemented.
 Recording will help to keep track of your risk assessment and control.
 Perform periodic reviews of control measures and risk assessments to ensure control measures implemented are still appropriate and effective.